-The second webinar in our Metadata management in the real world series will feature presentations from Metadata Technology North America and the UK Data Service.
+The second webinar in our Metadata management in the real world series featured presentations from Metadata Technology North America and the UK Data Service.
 Presentation slides are available below.

 About the webinar

-The second webinar in our series, Metadata management in the real world will showcase new developments at Metadata Technology North America (MTNA) and the UK Data Service.
+The second webinar in our series, Metadata management in the real world showcased new developments at Metadata Technology North America (MTNA) and the UK Data Service.
 Both organisations are tackling some of the practical problems that face every researcher and data analyst.

 Both organisations have a similar approach which leverages underlying metadata to drive ‘services’ to discover, explore, visualise and sub-set data with the minimum of data wrangling.